Winter2024-NSCC-ECampus/assignment-02-list-operations-DeagleM902/README.md

-# PROG2400 DSA - Assignment 01
+# PROG2400 DSA - Assignment 02
-### Custom Data Structure (LinkedList)
+### List Operations - MergeSort on LinkedList
-This java application is the implementation of the given requirements to create a data structure.
+This java application is the implementation of the given requirements to sort a linked list using merge sort.
 The requirements are as follows:

-  #append(value) adds a new node containing value to the end of the list

-  #prepend(value) adds a new node containing value to the start of the list

-  #size returns the total number of nodes in the list

-  #head returns the first node in the list

-  #tail returns the last node in the list

-  #at(index) returns the node at the given index
+  Insertion : at the beginning, at the end, at the given location in the sorted list

-  #pop removes the last element from the list

-  #contains?(value) returns true if the passed in value is in the list and otherwise returns false.

-  #find(value) returns the index of the node containing value, or nil if not found.

-These methods can all be found in the LinkedList class, while the Main class can be run to demonstrate the usage of these methods.
-A printList() method is also included, to print the values of the elements added to the list.
-This LinkedList is composed of Nodes, a value (any type) and another Node<T> (the next node in the list).
-By following from the Head to the next value, and the next, and so on, the list can be followed until the last element, the Tail (where the next Node is null).
+  Deletion: of first node, of last node, of given item index from sorted list

+  Given a list, split it into two sub lists — one for the front half, and one for the back half.
+If the number of elements is odd, the extra element should go in the front list.
+So FrontBackSplit() on the list {2, 3, 5, 7, 11} should yield the two lists {2, 3, 5} and {7, 11}.

+  Given two one-way-link lists A and B (sorted or unsorted).
+Sort them independently and then Merge as list.

+The LinkedList class adds methods to insert at the given index, delete the first node, delete at the given index, and split the list in half with frontBackSplit().

+MergeSort will subdivide the list recursively, then merge the subdivisions into a sorted list.

+Main provides examples of a merge sort, as well as an example of sorting independently, then merging as a list.